 But standing on the decks at the Skatepark of Tampa during the Tampa pro contest in 2012, He’s nervous.

-But for a skater like Mike Vallely, showing up board in hand at the Skate Park of Tampa and not skating wasn’t really an option.
+But for a skater like Mike Vallely, showing up, board in hand, at the Skate Park of Tampa and then not skating wasn’t really an option.

 “I got to the course, put my board down and start rolling and I just felt unbelievably comfortable, as good as I’ve ever felt on a skateboard.”